jquery-archive/jquery-mobile/README.md

 * `docs` - build the js and css, and make the docs ready for static consumption
 * `zip` - package all the JavaScript and all the css into a zip archive

+### Download Builder

+The easiest way to obtain a custom build is to use the [download builder](http://jquerymobile.com/download-builder/).
+With it, you can select the parts of the library you need and both the CSS and JavaScript dependencies will be resolved for you as a packaged/minified whole.

 ### Requirements

 The `js` and `css` build targets require [node.js](http://nodejs.org/) and its packaged NPM package manager.
 For the other build targets, `docs` and `zip`, bash is also required.
 For more information on installing node please see its [documentation](http://nodejs.org/#download).
 As for bash it's generally installed as the default shell in many POSIX compliant environments (OSX, Linux, BSD, etc).